mayureshw/quartools/README.md

 # Installation

 - Install Quartus Prime with ModelSim.
-Make sure that your environment has bin directories of both Quartus and ModelSim.
+Make sure that your PATH environment variable has 'bin' directories of both Quartus and ModelSim.
 For example, if your installation is in /opt, you may want to add something like following to your shell's rc file:

     - export PATH=/opt/intelFPGA_lite/20.1/quartus/bin:/opt/intelFPGA_lite/20.1/modelsim_ase/bin:$PATH